zjg555543/x1-contracts/verifyMainnetDeployment/verifyDeployment.md

 ## Verify genesis root

-At the end of the previous script we also verify that the genesis provided in the`deploymentMainnet.json` matches hte one in the `polygonZkEVM`
+At the end of the previous script we also verify that the genesis provided in the`deploymentMainnet.json` matches hte one in the `xagonZkEVM`

 In order to verify the genesis, you can the script to generate it.
 The script in a very similar behaviour of the last script, deploy localy the contracts and then copy the deployed btyecode into the corresponding address.